 Three (3) years of full-time experience providing direct client services to disadvantaged adults or children in a private or public agency.

 *Examples of acceptable social or behavioral science courses include: anthropology, criminal justice, education, ethnic studies, history, human development, human services, law, nursing, nutrition, psychology, public health, social welfare, sociology, welfare, women's studies.SOCIAL WORKER IIPattern 1:

-One (1) year of full-time experience performing journey level social work case management in the Social Worker II classification in an Interagency Merit System (IMS) county;ORPattern 2:
+One (1) year of full-time experience performing entry level social work case management in the Social Worker I classification in an Interagency Merit System (IMS) county;ORPattern 2:

 Duties may include, but are not limited to, the following:

 - Studies and applies the principles and techniques of social work to a case load which includes basic types of services.

 - Interview clients to determine the nature of their problems and develop service plans where the end result is a tangible service such as employment, referral to a community center or an environmental change.

 - Makes referrals to other staff members when problems are beyond their level of competence.

 - Interprets the policies, rules, regulations and services rules of the agency to applicants, clients and the general public within their responsibility.

 - Attends training courses designed to further the incumbent's knowledge and understanding of the social work processes and to increase their technical competence.